When should you start saving for college?

 IRA‘s are mostly for retirement, but if you had or are planning to have kids later on, it might be better for you.
 However, if you withdraw from a traditional IRA before age 59.5, it’ll result in a ten percent penalty.
 Another advantage is that you can roll funds from your 401k into the IRA.

 Standard savings accounts are also another option but probably the least practical.
-When you're applying for financial aid, they literally ask you anything and everything.
+When you’re applying for financial aid, they ask you anything and everything.
 So, having too much money under your child as the beneficiary might be hurtful instead of helpful.

 Get realistic

-College is not only going to be $40,000 like mentioned above.
+College is not only going to be $40,000 as mentioned above.
 However, if you qualify, SUNY and CUNY schools in New York City have recently become tuition-free for qualifying families.
 But even most state schools like UMass Amherst in Massachusetts has a tuition of $15,000 for in-state residents.

 If your child wants to go to a private institution, tuition can be as high as $40,000 to $50,000 for schools like New York University and Trinity College.
 You should apply for as many scholarships as you can, even sending your child to preschools and programs that are known to give out scholarships to their alumni.